vesoft-inc/nebula/docs/manual-EN/overview/nebula-design-concepts.md

 ### Storage service

-The corresponding process of storage service is nebula-storaged, which provides a key-value store.
-Separated storage and computing makes storage service flexible, and multiple storage engines like RocksDB and HBase are supported, with RocksDB set as default engine.
+The corresponding process of storage service is **nebula-storaged**, which provides a key-value store.
+Separating storage and computing makes storage service flexible, and multiple storage engines like RocksDB and HBase are supported, with RocksDB set as default engine.
 To build a resilient distributed system, [Raft](https://raft.github.io/) is implemented as the consensus algorithm.
 Currently **Nebula Graph** supports multiple storage engines like Rocksdb and HBase, etc.

 Raft achieves data consensus via an elected leader.
 Based on that, nebula-storaged makes the following optimizations: